 If you should need to create another (empty)

 Business Rules diagram, right-click on the Business

-Rules Package and select 'Add Diagram'.
+Rules Package and select 'New Diagram'.

-On the 'New Diagram' dialog, type an appropriate name in the 'Diagram' field, click on the 'Select From' header and select the 'Project Management > Complete' Perspective group, and then scroll down and select the Business Rule Model Perspective from the panel beneath the header.

-Select 'Rule Model' in the 'Diagram Types' panel and click on the OK button.
+On the 'Diagram Builder' tab page of the 'Model Builder' dialog, type an appropriate name in the 'Diagram' field, then click on the ■ icon.
+Select the perspective 'Requirements > Business Rule Model', then in the 'Select From' panel, select 'Business Rule Model.
+Select 'Rule Model' in the 'Diagram Types' panel and click on the button 'Create Diagram'.